An Approach to Causal Inference over Stochastic Networks: Discussion

 \section{Discussion}

-In this paper we model causality when the underlying population is networked and that network is unobserved.
-Our approach jointly stochastically models the links and covariates in the network, better representing our state of knowledge and their codependency.
+In this paper we model causality when the underlying population is networked and that network endogenous to the social process.
+Our approach jointly stochastically models the links and nodal covariates in the network, better representing our state of knowledge and their codependency.

 Considering a DAG, we suggest that the estimating true causal effects in this setting, is almost always intractable due to the usual lack of fine grained temporal data, as well as the highly complex causal structure.
 We present a chain graph approximation to the DAG, which allows for a dependence structure that we believe to be compatible with such problems.
 We then frame the approximate causal inference in terms of network equilibrium potential outcomes, that is, potential outcomes that are free to depend on nodes in the neighbourhood of the node in question.
 We propose the use of ERNMs to jointly model both random edges and nodal covariates.
 We also develop a simple modification to the exchange algorithm allowing for a feasible sampling from the posterior distribution.
 We use the posterior distribution, through simulation, to impute the distribution of the missing potential outcomes, allowing the consideration of the distribution of the causal estimands.
-We showed, using an AddHealth school dataset, that failing to account for the network structure of the problem could lead to misleading qualitative conclusions, in particular when considering the one- and two- peer outcome effect.
+We showed, using a school network from the National Longitudinal Study of Adolescent Health, that failing to account for the network structure of the problem could lead to misleading qualitative conclusions, in particular when considering the one- and two- peer outcome effect.

 Our primary contributions lie in considering the consequences of relaxing of the commonly made fixed network assumption and proposing the use of suitable social network models to estimate causal effects.
 This relaxation complicates the causal structure considerably and necessitates the use of complex models to derive causal estimands.
 Clearly the relaxation of this assumption also allows for greater generalizability.
 Our inferences hold for the given node set and social process, whereas assuming the fixed network narrows the scope to that observed network only.
 Our method is only applicable to the given node set.
 However we suggest that the posteriors derived from the given network can serve as strong priors for ``similar'' networks.
 In general, qualitative features of the posteriors from the given network can useful inform other analyses.
 It is not possible to make further statements than this for networks of different sizes.